tbooth/snakemake-publishing/index.md

 site: sandpaper::sandpaper_site
 ---

-A supplementary lesson for users of the [Snakemake workflow system](https://snakemake.github.io/) that covers how to share your worflows.
+A supplementary lesson for users of the [Snakemake workflow system][snakemake] that covers how to share your worflows.
 This is not just a matter of uploading code, but a whole way of thinking about the workflow as a re-usable entity.
 Tools and approaches that lead to re-usable code are introduced with practical examples, and the [WorkflowHub.eu][wfh] site